 You can vastly increase your potential audience by spending time on search engine optimization.
 Most people are aware of what SEO is, but few know how to implement a solid strategy that gets the desired results.
 Blogging is about luring eyeballs to your posts.
 And one of the main factors of a winning strategy is getting ranked high in search engine results.
 It helps to review a comprehensive guide on SEO pricing.
 There’s no faster way to learn how much you should spend for results.
 Plus, it’s important to keep in mind that cost and pricing models vary a lot depending on the size of your organization, your goals, and the results you want.

 Outsource Your Content

 Unless you are a professional writer, don’t waste your time churning out articles for your web pages, the blog included.
-For a reasonable price, it’s possible to outsource at least 90 percent of that job to freelance writers.
+For a reasonable price, it’s possible to outsource at least 90 percent of that job to a blog writing service.
 For the other 10 percent, consider doing between one and five pieces each week.
 The author can be you or someone in the company.
 Just make sure to carefully edit and scan each item for accuracy, grammar, and spelling.

 Vary Content Length

 Nothing dulls a reader’s brain faster than a series of posts that are all of the exact same length.
 Some personal blogs fall into this trap, and if you read them, the monotony factor comes into play after about two posts.
 Keep your offerings varied.
 Do a couple very short, data rich pieces, followed by a longer, more in-depth items, remembering to mix in several 500-750 word posts every so often.